Scoop twice the measure of leaves you’d normally use for hot tea.

-Steep the leaves in heated water that’s about 95 °C (203 °F) until the tea tastes as desired.
+Steep the leaves in water heated to 95 °C (203 °F) until the tea tastes as desired.

-Discard infused leaves and allow tea to cool before refrigerating.
+Discard infused leaves and allow the tea to cool before refrigerating.

 Brew a fresh batch of iced tea from scratch with this modern iced tea maker.

 Get a move on and enjoy your favorite teas on the go.